rust-lang/rfcs/text/0000-guaranteed-tco.md

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

+## Introducing new named concepts.
 The `become` keyword can be used at the same locations as the `return` keyword, however, only a *simple* function call can take the place of the argument.
 That is supported are calls such as `become foo()`, `become foo(a)`, `become foo(a, b)`, however, **not** supported are calls that contain or are part of a larger expression such as `become foo() + 1`, `become foo(1 + 1)`, `become foo(bar())` (though this may be subject to change).
 Additionally, there is a further restriction on the tail-callable functions: the function signature must exactly match that of the calling function (a restriction that might be loosened in the future).

-TODO explain in terms of examples
+## Explaining the feature largely in terms of examples.
 Now on to some examples.
+Starting with how `return` and `become` differ, and some potential pitfalls.
+TODO add usecases

 ### The difference between `return` and `become`
-One essential difference to `return` is that `become` drops function **local** variables before the function call instead of after.
+One essential difference to `return` is that `become` drops function local variables **before** the function call instead of after.
 So the following function ([original example](https://github.com/rust-lang/rfcs/issues/2691#issuecomment-1136728427)):
 ```rust
 fn x() {
     let a = Box::new(());